hcs42/heapkeeper-old/doc/download.rst

 Other major improvements:

-- A lot of new documentation.
+- A lot of new documentation, including a :doc:`tutorial`.
 We moved our documentation to use Sphinx_.
 - A lot of new tests.
-- We adapted the GPLv3 license.
+- We adapted the GPLv3 license and got the domain http://heapkeeper.org.
+- We made semi-automatic scripts for packaging and uploading releases and documentation.

 .. _`Sphinx`: http://sphinx.pocoo.org/